i-am-xu-wang/gallery/README.md

-# An Android application that displays photos from Flickr.com
+# Gallery is an Android application that displays photos from Flickr.com in both grid view and map view.